enola-dev/enola/docs/core.md

 Enola 🕵🏾‍♀️ Core is a library which [implements](implementation.md) generic concepts of Enola's problem space.

-It is independant of "domains" such as Network, Linux, Kubernetes, Web, etc.
+It is independent of "domains" such as Network, Linux, Kubernetes, Web, etc.

 End-users use Enola through different "editions".
 Organization can build their own internal editions of Enola, to interface with their proprietary in-house systems.